psb1558/Elstob-font/README.md

 Once you have decided on your options, run the script once for each Glyphs
 file: `Elstob.glyphs` and `Elstob-Italic.glyphs`.

 Some examples.
-To build a variable font with Xgridfit printing:
+To build a variable font with Xgridfit hinting:
 ```
 ./build_font Elstob.glyphs
 ```